-To tackle this drawback, eCommerce giants like Amazon and Uber were few of the firsts to open brick and mortar operations as a supplement to their online counterparts.
-Amazon promoted its first brick and mortar operation in 2014, which offered one-day delivery to the customers in New York.
+To tackle this drawback, eCommerce giants like Amazon and Uber were a few of the first to open brick-and-mortar operations as a supplement to their online counterparts.
+Amazon promoted its first brick-and-mortar operation in 2014, which offered one-day delivery to customers in New York.
 In later stages, it started many kiosks centers at the malls where they sold in-house products and took return deliveries.

 Soon other businesses adopted this eCommerce business idea and opened small kiosks at different locations.
 Thus, having a physical presence soon proved to be a success.
 One of the best examples is the Uber kiosks at popular locations that let commuters book a cab without the mobile app.

 The basic notion is to offer a direct human interaction and customer experience to online shoppers, in addition to –

 - Branding the business to the physical world

 - Getting more business opportunities in both the online and offline environment

 - Enhancing the customer experience so that they know where to visit in case of a grievance.